 You can use lentils as a filling base for salads, to make hearty vegan dal and in other nourishing dishes, like our popular spiced carrot and lentil soup.
 To find out more about what makes the humble lentil so good for you, read our nutritionist's guide.
 And browse our collection of hearty lentil recipes.

 Rich in plant hormones called isoflavones, chickpeas exert an oestrogen-like effect on the skin – boosting collagen production, skin thickness and elasticity.
 Use them to make your own hummus or add to salads, soups, curries and tagines.
 If you're veggie, try using them to make a delicious healthy alternative to burgers.

 4. Coconut milk

-Although considerably high in saturated fat, it’s in the form of medium-chain triglycerides, which our bodies use quickly so they’re less likely to be stored as fat.
+Although considerably high in saturated fat, this comes in a form called medium-chain triglycerides, which our bodies process quicker, so they’re less likely to be stored as fat.

 Bursting with protective antioxidants, saffron strands can help to protect your cells against free radicals, fight age-related vision loss and may prevent the hardening of the arteries.
 It's also thought that saffron could help to reduce appetite, therefore aiding weight loss, and improve your mood.
 For this reason, and the gorgeous golden hue it brings to dishes, saffron is often called the sunshine spice.

 This wholesome spice is thought to have many medicinal and soothing properties, and is known to support healthy blood sugar levels by entering the bloodstream and mimicking insulin.